VidushiVashishth/Tracing/README.md

 The `rtrace save <filename>` command saves the trace buffer to a file.

+### Tools used:

+RTEMS trace linker is used in this step to generate traces for applications.

 ## 2) Transportation of the generated Trace to the host:

+### Alternatives:

 This step transfers the RTEMS generated trace output from the target (simulator) to the development host machine.
-I am using socket programming to implement this step.
+This could be done using a number of alternatives:

+1) Using socket programming.
 The client would be running on the target (simulator) and server on the host machine.

+2) Creating a transportation API.

+3) (quick fix) : Parsing the console trace output on the host machine.

 ## 3) Conversion of Transported Trace into CTF using babletrace scripts:

+### Tools used:

 This step executes on the host machine.
 The transported RTEMS format trace is converted to CTF using babeltrace scripts.

+### Lessons learnt:
+RTEMS trace format can be saved in the form of binary files or printed on console.
+To convert the RTEMS trace from its binary format to CTF we would need to create a customised babeltrace plugin.

 ## 4) Viewing the final output:

+### Tools used:

 The final output can be viewed using various tools like Trace Compass.